United Kingdom of Great Britain and Ireland: Age of Reform: 1820–1837

 Constitutionally, the 1830s marks a watershed: the end of Crown control over the cabinet.
-King William IV in 1834 was obliged to accept a Prime Minister who had a majority in Parliament, and the Crown ever since has gone along with the majority.
+William IV in 1834 was obliged to accept a Prime Minister who had a majority in Parliament, and the Crown ever since has gone along with the majority.

-The great Reform Act 1832 came at a time of intense public and elite anxiety and broke the logjam.
+The Great Reform Act 1832 came at a time of intense public and elite anxiety and broke the logjam.
 The parliamentary system, based on a very small electorate and large numbers of seats that were tightly controlled by a small elite, was radically reformed.
 For the first time the growing industrial cities had representation in Parliament.
 This opened the way for another decade of reform that culminated in the repeal of the Corn Laws in 1846—ending the tariff on imported grain that kept prices high for the landed aristocracy.
 Repeal was heavily promoted by the Anti-Corn Law League, grass roots activists led by Richard Cobden and based in the industrial cities; they demanded cheap food.
 There were a series of reforms of the electoral laws, expanding the number of male voters and reducing the level of corruption.
 The reactionary Tory element was closely linked to the Church of England, and expressed its strong hostility toward Catholics and nonconformist Protestants by restricting their political and civil rights.
 The Catholic started to organise in Ireland, threatening instability or even civil war, and the moderates in Parliament emancipated them.
 The Nonconformists were similarly freed from their restrictions.
 In addition to reforms at the Parliamentary level, there was a reorganisation of the governmental system in the rapidly growing cities, putting a premium on modernisation and expertise, and large electorates as opposed to small ruling cliques.
 A rapidly growing middle class, as well as active intellectuals, broaden the scope of reform to include humanitarian activities such as a new poor law and factory laws to protect women and children workers.